oceanprotocol/market/content/pages/privacy/en.md

 Personal data is any information that can be (directly or indirectly) related to you.
 OPF processes a minimal amount of personal data, as we believe your personal data belongs to you.
 We process the following personal data.

-**IP address** : Your IP address is processed when visiting Ocean Market.
+**IP address** : Your IP address is processed when visiting OpenLava.

 If you are using one of our market functionalities, OPF also processes the following personal data.